How to write a

 A thoughtful and well-defined content strategy ensures your team spends their valuable time and budget creating effective content that moves the needle for your business as a whole.
 You can even see the broader strategy in many of the best pieces of content — which is a great way to get inspiration for your own content strategy and the assets you can build off of it.

-For example, this climate-focused visual story from the World Wildlife Fund (WWF) is clearly drawn from their overarching content strategy of building support for climate initiatives by making it emotional and real for readers.
+For example, this climate-focused visual story from the World Wildlife Fund (WWF) is clearly drawn from its overarching content strategy of building support for climate initiatives by making it emotional and real for readers.

-Here’s another example from Tripadvisor: their 2021 year in travel report clearly showcases the underlying strategy of inspiring wanderlust among their audience while helping would-be travellers feel more comfortable about travelling during a global pandemic.
+Here’s another example from Tripadvisor: its 2021 year in travel report clearly showcases the underlying strategy of inspiring wanderlust among their audience while helping would-be travellers feel more comfortable about travelling during a global pandemic.

 Your content strategy also serves as a stepping stone to creating your more detailed content plan, which, handily, we’ve written a step-by-step guide for, to get you started.